MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest0.md

 ## The evil proxy

 So far, so good.
-In the next quests we will make sure that a users will actually click on a link that will not directly go to the SAP Fiori Launchpad, but will be proxied to an "Adversary in the middle" (AitM).
+In the next quests we will make sure that a user will actually click on a link that will not directly go to the SAP Fiori Launchpad, but will be proxied to an "Adversary in the middle" (AitM).
 This AitM has now the chance to trace all traffic and capture the relevant session cookies which later can be used to authenticate -- without knowing any user credentials.

 ## Where to next?